Thuylt185411/English/Cam12/Test2/Part1.md

 ## Questions 1-3
 Reading Passage 1 has nine paragraphs, A-I.

-Which paragraph contains the following information
+Which paragraph contains the following information?
 Write the correct letter, A-I, in boxes 1-3 on your answer sheet.

 1. a reference to characteristics that only apply to food production